 We also partner to offer Wellness Retreats both locally and globally, such as Virginia and Costa Rica that bring the best healing modalities we have to offer to beautiful destinations, allowing you to unplug from stress, connect to nature, and heal.

 health first aid

 to the music

 The loss of iconic musician Jeff Austin hit founder of the VA Way, John, very hard.

-The VA Way is partnering with Mental Health First Aid of Maryland and the Delfest Foundation to bring mental health first aid training to our music community to reduce the stigma surrounding mental illness and increase awareness so that as a community we cultivate understanding and compassion for ourselves and others and build a strong support network to prevent future loss of any of our brothers and sisters due to mental illness.
+The VA Way is partnering with the Delfest Foundation to bring Mental Health First Aid Training to our Music communities.
+Our goal is to reduce the stigma surrounding mental illness - to make it okay to not be okay, to make it okay to seek help, and to increase the awareness and the overall Mental Health IQ of our community so that as a community we cultivate understanding and compassion for ourselves and others and build a strong support network to prevent future loss of any of our brothers and sisters due to mental illness.